 Hibernation isn’t a sleep, it’s a state of metabolic depression.
 By lowering the body’s metabolic rate it requires much less energy to function, so if enough fat is stored in the body it can be used as energy, making it unnecessary to eat.
 The hedgehog still has a cycle of sleep and waking (when she is conscious and aware), but her metabolic rate is slowed down so much that she may breathe only once a minute, and her heart beat is slowed to just 20 beats a minute.
 Bodily functions that are not necessary to life in this state, like the digestive and excretory systems, are paused to conserve energy.

 Her whole existence during hibernation revolves around conserving precious energy, so the better the house is insulated, the less energy she will have to use to keep warm.
-I have trialled many hedgehog houses on the market and there is only one house that meets all these requirements, and which I would recommend.
+I have trialled many hedgehog houses on the market and there is only one house that meets all these requirements, and which I would recommend: Riverside Woodcraft make the very best houses, which hedgehogs love.

 Line with newspaper for extra insulation and to make cleaning easier, and then stuff the bedroom department FULL with hay (ordinary meadow hay from a pet shop or supermarket).
 Poke your hand in through the doorway and pat down, to make a tunnel and sleeping area through the hay.
 Leave more hay in a waterproof container beside the house, so the hedgehog can help herself to more.
 Then, most importantly - leave it alone.